 \subsubsection{Photoelectron angular distribution}

-We assume that initially the atom is unpolarized, polarization of the residual ion and of the photoelectron spin are not detected.
-Therefore we average the PAD over initial magnetic quantum number $M_i$ and sum over final magnetic quantum numbers $M_f$ and $m_s$:
+We assume that the atom is initially unpolarized, and the polarization of the residual ion and the photo\-electron spin are not detected.
+Therefore, we average the PAD over the initial magnetic quantum numbers $M_i$ and sum over the final magnetic quantum numbers $M_f$ and $m_s$: